MicrosoftDocs/windowsserverdocs/WindowsServerDocs/networking/sdn/deploy/Deploy-a-Software-Defined-Network-infrastructure-using-scripts.md

 ---
 title: Deploy a Software Defined Network Infrastructure Using Scripts
-description: This topic covers how to deploy a Microsoft Software Defined Network (SDN) infrastructure using scripts in Windows Server 2016.
+description: This topic covers how to deploy a Microsoft Software Defined Network (SDN) infrastructure using scripts in Windows Server 2019 and 2016.
 manager: grcusanz
 ms.topic: how-to
 ms.assetid: 5ba5bb37-ece0-45cb-971b-f7149f658d19